Oswego, New York: Media

 The city is served by The Palladium Times newspaper, Oswego County Today, the student-run newspaper The Oswegonian, as well as OswegoNYlion and is the home to the radio stations WRVO, WSGO, WNYO and WMVN.
 Oswego also has its own television station, WTOP, which is completely student-run at the State University of New York at Oswego, and is served by the Oswego High School television station, WBUC.
 Oswego is served by the Syracuse TV market.
 Previous media included the Oswego Daily News.

 Education

 The city is part of the Oswego City School District.
 The Oswego City School district has one high school (grades 9–12), one middle school (grades 7 and 8) and five elementary schools (grades K–6).
-The State University of New York at Oswego (SUNY Oswego) is located just west of the city in the town of Oswego.

 Trinity Catholic School (formerly St. Paul's Academy) provides classes for PreK–6.
 Oswego Community Christian School provides classes for PreK–8.

+The State University of New York at Oswego (SUNY Oswego) has portions of its property in Oswego City, with the rest just west of the city in the Town of Oswego.